NagiBhavanam/MMC/README.md

 # MMC
-This repository for MMC project
+This repository for MMC project, This change from Redme-edit branch